TheAiSingularity/graphrag-local-ollama/README.md

 - **Local Model Support:** Leverage local models with Ollama for LLM and embeddings.
 - **Cost-Effective:** Eliminate dependency on costly OpenAPI models.
 - **Easy Setup:** Simple and straightforward setup process.

-**Need contributors to include other opensource functionality supports.**

 ## 📦 Installation and Setup